athern27/Edge-AI-Powered-Surveillance-Intelligent-Threat-Detection/code/README.md

 If while sending images there comes exception.
 Then try to tweak with Payload-Prescalar.

 ## Mobile Slave Node
-Copy and Paste Code in Arduino IDE sketch and simpy select board and uplaod.
+Copy and Paste Code in Arduino IDE sketch and simpy select board and upload.

+## Python
+For local dataset Creation